 – Small amounts of polyunsaturated fat (.70g), this one you can avoid as much as possible.

-If you have a high LDL number it doesn’t necessarily mean a bad thing.
-It’s only bad if the particle size is small, which means it can penetrate the arterial walls and cause plaque to build – up.
+If you have a high LDL number it doesn’t necessarily have to be a bad thing.
+It’s only bad if the particle size is small, which means it can penetrate the arterial walls and cause plaque to build up.
 On the other hand, if the particle size is large, that’s good, because it won’t be able to pass through the wall.
-Unfortunately, too many doctors don’t order the right blood work, and fail to interpret blood chemistry within the framework of “optimal health” ranges.
+Unfortunately, too many doctors don’t order the right blood work, and

 Eggs are a great source of protein (6g), which is mainly concentrated in the egg whites.
-2 eggs provide the same amount of protein as 100g of meat or fish.
+Two eggs provide the same amount of protein as 100 grams of meat or fish.

 -Good source of selenium.